-Billy Elliot the Musical (BETM) is currently in its 11th year in London’s West End and will close there on 9-Apr-2016 after 4600 shows.
-The show has played all over the world and future productions that have been announced via the recent licensing agreement with Music Theatre International (MTI) will introduce a still wider audience to BETM around the planet.
+Billy Elliot the Musical (BETM), the original London West End production of the show, closed there on 9-Apr-2016 after 4600 performances.
+The show has played all over the world and future productions that have been announced via the recent licensing agreement with Music Theatre International (MTI) has introduced a still wider audience to BETM around the planet.

 Despite the almost cult-like following of the 2000 movie Billy Elliot on which the musical is based, and many stage productions of the show, as more and more people are exposed to the live production of the musical, it continues to amaze me how many times I read comments from people going to the show for the first time that they don’t understand the very basics of the plot line and story or they don’t understand the relevance of a scene or musical number in the show.

 So I’ve decided to write a synopsis of the show, both for those who will be attending BETM for the first time and for those who recently viewed it and have questions about some aspect of the show.